TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 Having variable defaults:

 ```
+# Note: Similar variables would exist for staging network
 variable "production_pinned_version" {
   description = "Pin PRODUCTION network activation to this version.
 Set to 0 to always use previous property version on production (don't activate any property changes)."
   type        = number